sanjanastyles/Library/README.md

+# Library Management Project

 ## Functionality:

-- **Admin Privileges:** Only the admin user can add and delete books.
 - **User Authentication:** Users can create accounts, forget passwords, log in, and log out.
 Passwords are securely hashed using the bcrypt algorithm.
-- **Book Management:** Admin can add and delete books.
-Users can view available books, lend books, and return books.
-Added search functionality with filters for title, author, and genre.
+- **Basic User Actions:** Users can view available books, lend books, return books, and view logs of borrowed books.
+- **Admin Privileges:** Admin users can add and delete books in addition to basic user actions.
+- **Book Rating and Reviews:** Users can rate books when returning them and leave optional reviews.
-- **User Logs:** Users can view logs of books they have borrowed.
+- **Search Functionality:** Users can search for books based on titles, authors, or genres.

 ## Classes: